-See the Eligible Modalities section for more detail on the types of essential complementary activities that are eligible for funding under this APS.
-Please note that essential complementary activities include those activities that are separate from the implementation of a core transfer modality but that directly or indirectly contribute to achieving the food security and nutrition objectives of the activity (e.g., the tools to implement a Cash for Work activity should be treated as part of the Cash Transfer modality, but if inputs were distributed for use outside of the Cash for Work activity, the input distribution would constitute an essential complementary activity).
+See the Eligible Modalities (Section D-4) for more detail on the types of Essential Complementary Activities that are eligible for funding under this APS.
+Please note that Essential Complementary Activities include those activities that are separate from the implementation of a core transfer modality but that directly or indirectly contribute to achieving the food security and nutrition objectives of the activity (e.g., the tools to implement a Cash for Work activity should be treated as part of the Cash Transfer modality, but if inputs were distributed for use outside of the Cash for Work activity, the input distribution would constitute a food security-related activity).